Hetvipatel5/TickNShop/README.md

 ## About

-TickNShop is a simple and elegant watch store built using PHP, HTML, CSS, and MySQL.
-The project showcases a gender-neutral design, offering both men’s and women’s watches in a single, inclusive storefront.
+TickNShop is a simple and elegant watch store built using PHP, HTML, CSS, and MySQL.The project showcases a gender-neutral design, offering both men’s and women’s watches in a single,inclusive storefront.

 ---